NadiaMit/AdventOfCode2023/ReadMe.md

 - `helpers`: contains my `helpers.py` and `template.py` files.
 The helper files has some functions to read the input data an I am pretty sure, I will add some other helping functions if I see that puzzles will need some generic functionality more than once.
 And the template file is my base for every days puzzle.

 ## Run Days
+Simply run the wanted days file with python.
+(I used `python 3.11`)